CaseyClarke/Obsidian-Files/MATH 227/MATH 227 - Assignment 6 - Eigenstuff, Vector space quotients.md

 (c)

-- To compute this probability we use the probability matrix
+- To compute this probability we use the probability vector
 - $p = \begin{pmatrix} 0 \\ 1 \\ 0 \end{pmatrix}$
 - and left multiply by A twice